alphap8/myapps/EnglishCards/readme.md

 I got this idea that I can use my nice hand-held scanner device I had, scan those cards, and come up with a digital memory card.
 I also thought of this idea of letting the kids spell in a timeframe, and that would make him remember the spelling and also let him play on its own.

+## Installation
+Click the 'Code' button and download as a zip file.
+Extract the files into folder and make sure the .exe and .ini files are side by side along with the images folder.